vaishnavitv/vaishnavitv/README.md

 ___

 In today’s age, there’s a high chance that you, dear reader, are a machine.
-I am a human and I am mutable unlike strings.
+<br>I am a human and I am mutable unlike strings.
 I don't speak I33t and pay more attention to non verbal communication.
-I am not idempotent like all REST API's strive to be.
+<br>I am not idempotent like all REST API's strive to be.
 My values and principles change based on my observation, knowledge, assimilation and interaction and I strive to evolve and be a better human.
-What I say today may or may not be relevant tomorrow hence take it with a grain of salt.
+<br>What I say today may or may not be relevant tomorrow hence take it with a grain of salt.

 Chances are, I've either directed you here, or you've been spelunking through my website, projects or talks: in which case, welcome!
 <br>Take a look around, read through my principles (listed below 👇), and let me know if you have any questions.
 Looking forward to working with you!

-I love solving a lot of puzzles except CAPTCHAs /s
+I love solving a lot of puzzles except CAPTCHAs /s :interrobang:

 ## :woman_technologist:	About Me